 Appreciating the causal link between carbon emissions and climate change, we have set aspirational group targets to 2020 for non-renewable energy and greenhouse gas emissions (scope 1 and 2) efficiency improvements and renewable energy consumption.
 Our commitment to improving non-renewable energy efficiency and the resulting greenhouse gas emissions is underpinned by the group being an early signatory to South Africa’s Energy Efficiency Accord and signatory to the South African National Business Initiative’s Energy Efficiency Pledge.
 The group has a Climate Change policy, supported by related policies including an Energy Efficiency policy.

-In line with our Vision 2020 we have set group-level aspirational targets for each of our identified material issues to 2020, off a 2015 baseline.
+We have set group-level aspirational targets for each of our identified material issues to 2020, off a 2015 baseline.
 These include efficiency improvement targets for non-renewable energy, greenhouse gas emissions and water, as well as renewable energy consumption and responsible waste disposal.
 While these targets are to the end of our 2020 financial period, progress towards these are monitored and reported on internally.

 Monitoring and reporting